 When a couple finds themselves at a crossroads in their marital commitment, they are facing three paths into the future, three possible "treatment options".

-- Path 1 - Do nothing - continue in marital distress and avoidance of confronting the underlying problems
+- Path 1 - Do nothing - continue in marital distress and avoidance of confronting the underlying issues

-- Path 2 - End the marriage through divorce - often both a traumatic and expensive choice for all involved
+- Path 2 - End the marriage through divorce - an often traumatic change and expensive choice for all involved

-Path 3 - Commitment to 6 months of an all out effort in couples counseling with a clear agenda for change by both partners.
-The decision to divorce or fully commit to the marriage is deferred until the end of this period, but the partners now have greater knowledge and clarity to make a decision with confidence.
+- Path 3 - Pursue a strategy of change through a 6 month commitment to couples counseling with a clear agenda for change by both partners.
+The decision to divorce or fully commit to the marriage is deferred until the end of this period, after which the partners will have greater knowledge and clarity to make a decision with confidence.

 The Discernment assessment process begins by meeting together in the first session, but then moves to a series of primarily individual sessions with each partner, limited to five meetings each, designed to